Einsums/Einsums/docs/source/reference/einsums.utils.rst

      Licensed under the MIT License.
 See LICENSE.txt in the project root for license information.
     ----------------------------------------------------------------------------------------------

-.. _einsums.core :
+.. _einsums.utils :

 *******************
-Einsums Core Module
+Einsums Utilities Module
 *******************

 .. sectionauthor:: Connor Briggs